بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْم

 “[a]lthough he had such a faith…he was afraid that his heart might go astray. […] From this point of view too, he strongly kept himself far from any aspect of vanity and loftiness.”

+So, Abu Bakr was being humble and emphasizing his sins rather than his good deeds.
 As another example of his humbleness, Khalid said of Abu Bakr (may Allah be pleased with him):

 “[o]n the day he had a great wealth in his possession, he asked himself why he should be blessed with such wealth, while the Muslims were suffering from a great poverty: ‘Am I better than them?
 He answered himself: ‘No doubt, I’m not better than they.
 Then, let’s live equally in such a bliss.”